zd2horton/secondtest/_posts/2024-08-05-ESDProjects.md

 ```

 <p style="text-align: center;">
-While the quadratic and sine movements for Space Invaders employ specific calculations to calculate each ship's new co-ordinates:
+While the quadratic and sine movements for Space Invaders employ their specific calculations to calculate each ship's new co-ordinates:
 </p>

 ```cpp